 - Have a substantial need for financial assistance or extenuating circumstances.

 - The resident must have his/her application completed and submitted by the deadline.
-Applications are due the last day in February each year.
+Applications are due Friday, April 22, 2016.

 - The resident must follow-up with his/her program director and double check that he/she has submitted the Program Director's Recommendation Form.

-The Resident Hardship Scholarship Program is now closed.
-Please check back in December 2015 for the 2016 application.
+The Residency Hardship Scholarship Program is now open.
+Please click here for the 2016 application.

 Resident recipients will be notified by mail during the month of August and checks will be mailed at that time.